weenachuangkud/FastCast2/README.md

 ```

 The cache pre-allocates 500 parts by default, auto-expands when exhausted, and moves retired
-parts to a far-away CFrame via `BulkMoveTo` — no instance creation/destruction overhead.
+parts to a far-away CFrame via `BulkMoveTo`

 ### Parallel mode

 ```lua
 local Caster = FastCast2.newParallel()
 Caster:Init(